Incentive Designs for Stackelberg Games with a Large Number of Followers and their Mean-Field Limits: A Hierarchical Incentive Stackelberg Game with a Major Follower.

 This equilibrium sequentially converges with $N\to \infty$.
 Specifically, the limiting strategies are described by the following parameters with $\hat{D}:=1-q/(r+2q)$.

-Note that $|Q_\infty| < \infty$.
+Note that $\vert Q_\infty\vert < \infty$.
 As a result, in the limit, the incentive strategy of the leader \emph{does} have finite energy, contrary to what we observed for $\mathcal{P}_N$.
 In other words, the leader can exercise a finite-energy strategy in $\PNtwo$ to incentivize the major follower, who in turn influences a large population of minor followers.
 This well-defined incentive strategy with $N\to \infty$ is encouraging in that $\PNtwo$ might admit a mean-field limit.
 In other words, this example alludes to the possibility that the announced strategy of the leader might make a major follower play a strategy, that together with a mean-field of minor followers, would constitute a mean-field Nash equilibrium.
 Encouraged by our QG $\PNtwo$ game example, we formally define this game in the limit for general $\PNtwo$ instances, introduce its equilibrium concept, and study its existence in Section \ref{sec:2LMR}.

 We emphasize that one must not view the incentive strategy for $\PNtwo$ as achieving the kind of leader's performance that we hoped for in $\mathcal{P}_N$.
 In $\PNtwo$, the leader only hopes to achieve the best she can secure by influencing the major follower, and she cannot do any better than that.
 We study the leader's performance loss of $\PNtwo$ compared to that of $\mathcal{P}_N$ through $\mathcal{E}_N$, defined in \eqref{Loss}.
 To compute $\mathcal{E}_N$, we calculate the leader-optimal solution as follows.
+Consider again costs defined in \eqref{maj-costQG-1}--\eqref{maj-costQG-2}.
 Consider the following strategies of the various players